 For Nasser, perhaps more at ease with Saudi geology than Wall Street finances, the deal is the culmination of a 37-year career that began in the vast oil fields of the desert kingdom.
 He wound up as the company’s chief petroleum engineer before his elevation to the CEO role in 2015.
 His predecessor, Khalid Al-Falih, is the current energy minister.

 As Aramco priced the bonds in New York on Tuesday evening, Nasser was back in the kingdom for a dinner with the Society of Petroleum Engineers.
-Abdullah Jum’ah, who ran the company from 1995 to 2009, welcomed him back home as “the $100 billion man”.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Abdullah Jum’ah, who ran the company from 1995 to 2009, welcomed him back home as “the $100 billion man”.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.